awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 ### Working with Native Functions to Invoke a Lambda Function<a name="AuroraMySQL.Integrating.NativeLambda.lambda_functions"></a>

 The `lambda_sync` and `lambda_async` functions are built\-in, native functions that invoke a Lambda function synchronously or asynchronously\.
-When you must know the result of the invoked function's execution before moving on to another action, use the synchronous function `lambda_sync`\.
-When you don't need to know the result of the execution before moving on to another action, use the asynchronous function `lambda_async`\.
+When you must know the result of the Lambda function before moving on to another action, use the synchronous function `lambda_sync`\.
+When you don't need to know the result of the Lambda function before moving on to another action, use the asynchronous function `lambda_async`\.

 The user invoking a native function must be granted the `INVOKE LAMBDA` privilege\.
 To grant this privilege to a user, connect to the DB instance as the master user, and run the following statement\.